LivingLegacyMedia/vowbound/chapter_16.md

 He'd escaped.
 They'd all escaped.

-But eight people they'd freed were back in Draven's hands.
-The guards they'd bribed would face punishment.
-And Draven now knew exactly how the coins worked when used remotely.
+But eight people they'd freed were back in the Hollow's hands.
+The unconscious guards would wake with questions.
+And the Society now knew he could use the coins remotely, even if the connection was weak.

-*We gained nothing,* Cassian thought bitterly. *We're right back where we started, only weaker.*
+*We're still losing,* Cassian thought. *But at least this time I didn't lose too much of myself.*

 The coins burned against his skin, still connected, still his.

-But for how much longer?
+He could work with this.

-And at what cost?
+He had to.